tagoro9/fotingo/README.md

 * Allow changes to the configuration via the CLI.
 * Switch from promises to generators or monads.
 * Use JIRA OAuth instead of Basic authentication.
-* Support multiple github owners (instead of having it globally in the config)
 * Add support to assign and add labels to pull requests.
 * Rebase current branch onto master.
 This may be tricky if there are conflicts.
+* Lookup config file in parent folders.

 ## Contributing